oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/GreenField.md

 # Create resources in OCI (Greenfield Workflow)

 ## Detailed Steps
-Below are the steps that will help to configure the Automation Tool Kit to create new resources in Tenancies:
+Below are the steps that will help to configure the Automation Tool Kit to create new resources in tenancies:

 **Step 1**:
 <br>Choose the appropriate CD3 Excel sheet template from [Excel Templates](/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md#excel-sheet-templates)